cBeaus/CS-journey/README.md

 # CS-journey

-Currently I have zero knowledge about IT or CS or Cybersecurity.
-This repo will serve as a journal for my journey.
-Will be continuously updated as I learn.
+This repo will serve as a journal to document my journey of learning about Cyber Security from zero.
+Will be updated as I learn.